 Third Party Claims

-If you decide to claim benefits from WorkSafeBC, you should immediately send the Election to Claim Compensation form to WorkSafeBC.
-Once WorkSafeBC receives this form, it will determine what benefits to pay you for your injury.
+If you decide to go ahead and claim compensation, you must send your Election to Claim Compensation form to WorkSafeBC within three months of the injury.
+When WorkSafeBC receives this form, it will determine what benefits to pay you for your injury.

-However, WorkSafeBC may allow you to choose your own lawyer, who can sue the other party.
-Any settlement or judgment award obtained through your legal action will still go to WorkSafeBC.
+WorkSafeBC may allow you to choose your own lawyer and sue the third party.
+However, any settlement or judgment award obtained through legal action will still go to WorkSafeBC.
+If WorkSafeBC or your lawyer recovers more money than you received in WorkSafeBC benefits, WorkSafeBC will pay this surplus to you after deducting administrative costs and legal fees.
 If your lawsuit is not successful, WorkSafeBC is not responsible for your legal fees and costs.

 Electing not to claim compensation